HTML Templates

 There is a lot of debate over whether HTML email should be used at all, but if you are going to do it, here are some templates to get you started.

 I’ve always wanted to get better at creating a portfolio of good designs that I find.
 A friend that I used to work with had a file cabinet full of magazine clippings and other things that that they had stored away for inspiration.
 This was a great resource to spread out on the floor when getting started on a new project.
+If you are looking for some inspiration, here is a page of business card examples.

 I thought that this reporter for USA Today (shown here on CNBC) looks a little too much like Steve Jobs himself.